Windows LNK Forensic Analysis

 Figure 3: Hex editor view of the SHELL_LINK_HEADER

-• IconIndex --> This field specifies the index of the icon used to represent the shortcut.
-This index refers to a specific icon within the icon file or executable (.exe. .dll, etc.) pointed to by the IconLocation string.
-It is a 4-byte (32-bit) field located at offset 0x40 (64 in decimal) in the SHELL_LINK_HEADER and stored in little-endian.
+• IconIndex --> A 4-byte signed integer at offset 0x40 specifying the icon index within the resource identified by IconLocation.
 It is used in combination with the IconLocation string (if present) to determine which icon to display.
 If the icon file (e.g., .dll, .exe, .ico) contains multiple icons, IconIndex tells the system which one to use.
-Suppose this field value is 020000 in your investigation; converting to big-endian will give 0x02.
+Suppose this field value is 0x02000000 in your investigation; converting to big-endian will give 0x02.
 This means the shortcut will display the third icon (indexing starts at 0) in the field specified by IconLocation.
-Sometimes, IconIndex can be negative (0xFFFFFFFF = -1).
-This can signal behaviour like default icon fallback or the use of a system-defined icon.
-In digital forensic investigations, the IconIndex field may identify what the shortcut was visually linked to (useful in social engineering, persistence, or malware analysis).
-Combined with IconLocation, it may hint if the shortcut was made to mimic a legitimate file (e.g., setting an icon from shell32.dll).
+In forensic contexts, this field—when analyzed alongside IconLocation—can reveal attempts at masquerading (e.g., mimicking legitimate executables via icons from shell32.dll).
+Negative values (such as 0xFFFFFFFF = -1) may indicate a fallback to system default icons.

 • VALUE